Money and Debt

 Extra help to apply for

-- Healthy Start Vouchers – if you receive certain benefits and are pregnant or have a child under the age of four.
+- Healthy Start Vouchers – get help to buy food and milk if you receive certain benefits and are pregnant or have a child under the age of four.

 - Free School Meals – if you meet the income criteria and have a school-aged child.

-- Council Tax Support – if you are on a low income and pay council tax your local council may be able to help.
+- Council Tax Reduction – if you are on a low income or claim benefits and pay council tax your local council may be able to help.

 - Winter Fuel Payments – most people aged 65 and over are eligible.